Loading

 ServiceNow serves a notably different purpose than Salesforce: it's a pure ITSM.
 Rather than managing workflows related directly to turning leads into dollar signs, ServiceNow users are concerned with tools for things like privacy and security control, creating and optimizing apps, issue resolution for customers and internal teams, creating portals for customers and employees, automating IT workflows, managing IT-related assets, reporting incidents, and application testing.

-Realistically, the goal of an ITSM is fundamentally the same as a CRM: to maximize revenue by streamlining workflows and enhancing customer experience.
+Realistically, the goal of an ITSM is fundamentally the same as CRM software: to maximize revenue by streamlining workflows and enhancing customer experience.
 To that end, some of ServiceNow's tools interface with customers in a similar way to a CRM since IT needs directly affect them (more on that in the next section).

 But the experience of using the software is definitely catered more to handling back-end processes and issue resolution.
 You won't see modules for leads or as many reporting and forecasting capabilities for metrics like lead conversions and earned revenue, but you will get more focused functionality for issue resolution, downtime/uptime, state and priority of instance, and all sorts of elements of infrastructure performance.